woec07/191019/lab2/README.md

 * **Detection:** using (1) resource profile (memory bar that is active in all cycles, high utilization), (2) performance viewer (identify operation which has a staircase pattern - "drift" instead of a straight linear function) or (3) console warnings.

 **4. Task Level Parallelism - `[DATAFLOW]`**
-Global pipelining of the function calling construct - pipelined execution of subfunctions (not waiting until the full program is fully executed), apply the `[DATAFLOW]` directive at top level.
-The overall latency is then limited by the slowest subfunction.
-Note: this only is a optimization if our top-level function is called multiple times, as otherwise no acceleration can be made here.
+Global pipelining of the function calling construct - parallel execution of subfunctions (not waiting until the subfunction is finished, but as soon as the first data result of the subfunction is finished, the next subfunction already starts -> Datastream is necessary, otherwise it has to wait).
+The overall throughput is limited by the slowest subfunction.
+Note: this is only useful if a stream of data is generated within the subfunctions.

 **5. Flattening the Hierarchy - `[INLINE]`**
 After applying `[DATAFLOW]`, it is possible that there is a hierarchical bottleneck limitating `[DATAFLOW]` - i. e. a function call that takes way longer than the others (when running in parallel).
 Then have a look at this bottleneck-function: Check if there are sequential loops within this function.
 If so, use `[INLINE]` at the subfunction to parallelize these sequential loops and let the Dataflow controller (from the parent) see those internal loops and schedule them.